resistance-modelling/slim/docs/source/intro.rst

 Rationale
 *********

-**Sea lice** (singular *sea louse*) are a type of parasitic organisms that occur on salmonid species (salmon, trout, char).
+**Sea lice** (singular *sea louse*) are a type of parasitic organism that occurs on salmonid species (salmon, trout, char).
-We differentiate between **farm salmon** (in the sea cages) and **wild fish** (wild salmonid species in the *reservoir*, that is external environment).
-Salmon in sea cages can be infected when the sea lice crosses into the sea cage from the reservoir where it occurs on the wild fish.
+We differentiate between **farm salmon** (in the sea cages) and **wild fish** (wild salmonid species in the *reservoir*, that is, external environment).
+Salmon in sea cages can be infected when the sea lice cross into the sea cage from the reservoir where it occurs on wild fish.

 Chemical or biological *treatment* can be applied to the sea cages against the sea lice.
 Currently, the only chemical treatment modelled in here is *Emamectin Benzoate* or *EMB*.
 Regardless of the adopted pesticide, there is extensive proof that **genetic resistance to treatment developed after a few years**, making each treatment cycle less and less effective.
-Therefore, farmers have resorted to a wide range of alternatives.
+Therefore, managers of salmon farms have resorted to a wide range of alternatives.

 In the past few years, biological treatment via *cleaner fish* (typically lumpfish and ballan wrasse) has been introduced with mixed results.
-Another solution deployed is a time break between the farming cycles, typically known as *fallowing*, in order to reduce the amount of lice surrounding the cages before repopulating them again.
+Another solution deployed is a time break between the farming cycles, typically known as *fallowing*, in order to reduce the number of lice surrounding the cages before repopulating them again.

-All treatments have a nonnull cost both in economical terms, collateral damage (intoxication, increased stress levels etc.) or ecological impact on other cultures.
-While farmers typically belong to cooperatives or consortiums there are no obligations to apply treatment simultaneously to everyone else.
-Therefore, defection and egoistical behaviour are the norm.
+All treatments have a non-null cost both in economical terms, collateral damage (intoxication, increased stress levels etc.) and/or ecological impact on other cultures.
+While farmers and managers in Scotland typically belong to cooperatives or consortiums, and have cooperation agreements requiring treatment coordination, they agreements can lack legal force.
+Therefore, defection and non-coordination is possible.

 SLIM is the Sea Lice Model associated with a funded BBSRC project on the evolution to resistance to treatment in sea lice (BBR009309).
-The project kicked off at the University of Stirling, Scotland and then is being co-developed by the University of Stirling and University of Glasgow.
-We reputed that a large number of sea lice models have been developed on geographical contests different from the Scottish one, and the lack of readily available open source models gave us a motivation to start this project.
+The project kicked off at the University of Stirling, Scotland and is now co-developed by the University of Stirling and University of Glasgow.

 Features of this Program
 ************************